News from Croquet Victoria Council

 3021: Alban Vale, Kealba, Kings Park, St Albans

 3032: Ascot Vale, High Point City, Maribyrnong, Travancore

 3038: Keilor Downs, Keilor Lodge, Taylors Lakes, Watergardens

 3047: Broadmeadows, Dallas, Jacana

 3055: Brunswick South, Brunswick West, Moonee Vale, Moreland West

 From 4 July, residents of nine public housing towers are in hard lockdown, prohibited from leaving their apartments.

 For more information, see the Premier's statement

-If further guidelines are published by Government departments (DHHS, Sport and Recreation) we will update this news item.
+As further guidelines are published by Government departments (DHHS, Sport and Recreation) we are updating this news item.